Developer effort (FTEs)

 Bots

-Vacations, sick leaves and time-offs
+Vacations, sick leaves, and time off

 If HR system is connected to Swarmia, then vacations, sick leaves, and time off are taken into account: